HelmchenLabSoftware/Cascade/README.md

 Upload your calcium data, use Cascade to process the data, download the inferred spike rates.

-Improves the temporal resolution, denoises the recording and provides an absolute spike rate estimate.
+Spike inference with Cascade improves the temporal resolution, denoises the recording and provides an absolute spike rate estimate.

 No parameter tuning, no installation required.